 If you miss your Initial Enrollment Period or your Special Enrollment Period, you'll have another chance to enroll during the General Enrollment Period.

 You can sign up for Medicare Parts A and B every year between Jan.
 1 and March 31.
-Your coverage would start on July 1 of that same year.
+Your coverage then starts the month following signing up.
 You may have a lifetime late enrollment penalty surcharge on your Medicare premiums.

 Open Enrollment Period